-This menu is not available on Nanos, limited to a single slot.
+For Nanos, this menu is only available on XL version.
 It is available on all other devices.

 A Slot is a set of 3 key pairs Signature, Decryption, Authentication as defined by gnupg specification.

 Usually a GPG card application only manages a single set.
 Ledger version enhances this and allows you to manage 3 key sets.